credativ/plutono/contribute/templates/doc-concept-template.md

 ## Idea

 Concept topics or sections explain *what* and *why*.
 They do not explain *how*.
-If you are a new user, you might look for concept information to learn about what Grafana is, why it might be useful to you, and what the general workflow is.
+If you are a new user, you might look for concept information to learn about what Plutono is, why it might be useful to you, and what the general workflow is.

 ## Workflow

-Continuing the example in the previous section, here is a sample Grafana workflow.
+Continuing the example in the previous section, here is a sample Plutono workflow.

-1. Install Grafana. <link to task for installing Grafana>
+1. Install Plutono. <link to task for installing Plutono>
 1. Set up data sources. <link to data sources concept topic, which links to data source task topics>
 1. Create panels. <link to panel concept topic, which links to tasks>
 1. Create dashboards.  <link to panel concept topic, which links to tasks>